dentarg/auth0-blog/_posts/sap-to-acquire-gigya-iam-platform.markdown

 SAP has announced that the acquisition will allow them to offer a cloud-based data platform for user data collection and that Gigya's 300+ employees will become part of the SAP Hybris business unit.

-## What Does This Mean for Gigya Customers?
+## Assessing an IAM Platform

-It is currently unclear whether Gigya's services and APIs will remain intact after the business transaction with SAP is completed.
+It is currently unclear whether Gigya's services and APIs will remain functionally equivalent after the business transaction with SAP is completed.
+At the time of writing, SAP has not announced its _integration strategy_ for Gigya.

-When [Microsoft acquired LinkedIn](https://techcrunch.com/2016/12/08/microsoft-officially-closes-its-26-2b-acquisition-of-linkedin/), the professional social networking community was integrated more directly with Microsoft properties such as Office and Active Directory, but LinkedIn itself remained its own entity, promoting continued innovation and self-sufficiency.
-LinkedIn users saw very little change in how they interacted with the platform.
-On the other hand, [Okta's acquisition of Stormpath resulted in the complete shutdown of Stormpath's service and APIs](https://www.networkworld.com/article/3177227/security/okta-acquires-stormpath-to-boost-its-identity-services-for-developers.html).
-At the time of writing, SAP has not announced its integration strategy for Gigya.
 This creates uncertainty for customers.

+There are several features and key interests to look for when assessing a new IAM platform, or _re-assessing_ your existing platform when it is acquired by a different company.
+Let's explore them now:

+### Customer and Platform Support

+Excellent **customer support** is a key feature of any product, and especially so with products offered as-a-service.
+Make sure  the platform has a robust and responsive support system with a dedicated and knowledgeable team of experts who can assist with both administrator and developer needs.

+Continued **platform support and development** is vital as well.
+A product should be actively supported and improved.
+Potential customers should look for continued innovation, features, and added support for new security regulations, technologies, and applications.

+### Core Competency of the Company

+When assessing the future of a platform that has been bought by a different company, it's especially important to assess the core competency of the acquiring company. **Core competency** refers to the main strengths and technical capacity of the company in the marketplace.

+For example, if you are responsible for a healthcare institution and you have an IAM solution already, you likely chose that solution with certain things in mind, such as HIPAA compliance, enterprise federation, and auditing and monitoring capabilities.
+However, if your current platform is then acquired by a company whose core competency is limited to retail and e-commerce, your platform's support for the features you need may decrease significantly or even be discontinued altogether.

+### Flexibility to Manage Multiple Business Use Cases on a Single Platform

+A platform's **ability to fully support multiple business use cases** is a key feature to look for.
+Regardless of your _current_ primary use case, you should assess the product's capability to use a single platform for [B2B](https://auth0.com/b2b-enterprise-identity-management), [B2C](https://auth0.com/b2c-customer-identity-management), [B2E](https://auth0.com/b2e-identity-management-for-employees), [IoT](https://auth0.com/docs/tutorials/authenticating-devices-using-mqtt), [Cloud IAM](https://auth0.com/learn/cloud-identity-access-management/), and more.
+This flexibility means that as your business grows and expands its needs, your IAM platform will enable and support that growth with ease.

+### Security and Compliance

 ## Conclusion